8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/concepts/content.md

 :    The amount of money it took to acquire an asset.

 Diversification
-:    Holding multiple assets wherein some assets may increase in value while others decrease in value at different degrees or direction. *One asset may increase while the other decreases or vice versa, or, one asset will rise or fall in fair market value faster or slower than another.*
+:    Holding multiple assets wherein some assets may increase in value while others decrease at different degrees or directions. *One asset may increase while the other decreases or vice versa, or one asset will rise or fall in fair market value faster or slower than another.*

-Dollar cost averaging
+Dollar-cost averaging
-:    Spending an amount on a regular basis on investments regardles of the current fair market value of the security.
+:    Spending an amount regularly on investments regardless of the current fair market value of the security.

 Expense ratio
-:    The ongoing cost for managing a mutual fund. *The percent is a per year number, however, the percent is usually divided by roughly 365 to generate a Daily percent, which is charged daily.*
+:    The ongoing cost of managing a mutual fund. *The percent is a per-year number.
+However, the percent is usually divided by roughly 365 to generate a Daily percent, which is charged daily.*

 Fair market value
-:    The amount you can reasonably expect to receive when converting an asset into cash through the sale of that asset; usually based on recent sales of similar assets.
+:    The amount you can reasonably expect to receive when converting an asset into cash through the sale of that asset, usually based on recent sales of similar assets.

 Frontload
 :    Associated to accounts with contribution limits (ex.
-6,000 USD per year) and refers to cotributing as much as possible as early as possible.
+6,000 USD per year) and refers to contributing as much as possible as early as possible.

 Gambling
-:    You trade currency to participate in an activity or for an asset with a high probability of losing money. *In some cases this may feel like purchasing a product, like a car, which we don’t tend to view as gambling in the way we would purchasing a lottery ticket.* (Compare to saving, investing, and speculating.)
+:    You trade currency to participate in an activity or for an asset with a high probability of losing money. *In some cases, this may feel like purchasing a product, like a car, which we don’t tend to view as gambling in the way we would purchasing a lottery ticket.* (Compare to saving, investing, and speculating.)

 Hedge fund
 :    A privately available mutual fund.